joshuamorris634/limit-gaussian-garch/README.md

 ## Runtime

 The full simulation (T=1000, N=100) takes approximately 11 hours on a standard laptop.
 To run a quick test, set T=200, N=5 in the simulation parameters.

-## Note on Output

-Due to the computational cost of the full simulation, output is not stored in the notebook.
-All key results are reported in the thesis.